SkyUp Airlines: History

 In February 2019, the airline announced it would be moving its main base from the Zhuliany to Boryspil from the beginning of the summer schedule.
 The airline said that the decision to change the home airport was made due to restrictions on the operation of aircraft at Zhuliany Airport.
-Also in 2019 SkyUp was hit by court attack with controversial guilty verdicts resulted in their license being suspended.
+Also, in 2019, SkyUp was hit by court attack with controversial guilty verdicts resulted in their license being suspended.
 However, journalists revealed that the woman, who allegedly appealed to the court, said she had never been SkyUp’s client and did not appeal to the court.
-Prime Minister of Ukraine, as well as Minister of Infrastructure called the court attack suspicious.
-Later guilty verdicts and license suspension were recalled, while the judge, responsible for the illegal verdict, was dismissed.
+The Prime Minister of Ukraine, as well as Minister of Infrastructure called the court attack suspicious.
+Later, guilty verdicts and license suspension were recalled, while the judge, responsible for the illegal verdict, was dismissed.

 On 20 February 2020, one of the airline's planes was chartered by the Ukrainian government to evacuate citizens from Wuhan during the COVID-19 pandemic, which was back then not a pandemic.

-In 2021 SkyUp became the first Ukrainian airline to launch direct flights from Saudi Arabia to Ukraine.
+In 2021, SkyUp became the first Ukrainian airline to launch direct flights from Saudi Arabia to Ukraine.

 In October 2021, a new uniform for flight attendants was introduced: high-heeled shoes were replaced by sneakers, and trouser suits instead of skirts.

 SkyUp Airlines won the Heart of Airspace nomination according to the Ukraine Tourism Awards 2021.

 On 24 February 2022, coinciding with the closure of Ukrainian airspace to civil aviation traffic, SkyUp canceled all flights through 6 March 2022.
 Since the beginning of the Russian invasion, the airline has been conducting evacuation and humanitarian flights, as well as providing wet leasing for its fleet.

-In May 2023 SkyUp announced the formation of a new company based in Malta named SkyUp MT, and a Boeing 737-800 registered 9H-SAU was transferred to it.
+In May 2023, SkyUp announced the formation of a new company based in Malta named SkyUp MT, and a Boeing 737-800 registered 9H-SAU was transferred to it.
 They announced that it would perform wet-leasing flights with the hope that scheduled services within Europe could eventually be operated.
 The airline has an ICAO code of SEU with a callsign of Sky Malta.

-In December 2023 one of SkyUp's Boeing 737s was wet leased to Air Niugini.
+In December 2023, one of SkyUp's Boeing 737s was wet leased to Air Niugini.

-On 12 December 2024, SkyUp announced that in 2025 they will start scheduled flights from Chișinău to Alicante, Athens, Barcelona, Heraklion, Larnaca, Lisbon, Nice, Palma de Mallorca, Paris and Thessaloniki.
+On 12 December 2024, SkyUp announced that in 2025 they would start scheduled flights from Chișinău to Alicante, Athens, Barcelona, Heraklion, Larnaca, Lisbon, Nice, Palma de Mallorca, Paris and Thessaloniki.

+In May 2026, SkyUp Airlines retired its last Boeing 737-700 in service.
+However, one aircraft remains in service with its Moldovan subsidiary SkyUp Nistru.